 In addition to the controls for permission to modify pages and page elements, CommonSpot pages can be visible to the world at large, or they can be restricted to be visible only to the specific individuals and groups you authorize.
-This seminar includes instructions for creating subsites that are visible to the world.
-The Advanced Pagemasters seminar includes instructions for restricting access to specific individuals and groups.
-If you need to have an entire subsite or sub-subsite password-protected, so that it will not be included in any public search engines, for example, but do want to have all of the pages be visible to all Ohio University users, then use the techniques documented as part of the Advanced Pagemasters seminar.
-If you need to restrict access to part of a sub-subite, e.g., to restrict access to a particular page, please contact OIT by E-mail to firstname.lastname@example.org for instructions.
+This guide includes instructions for creating subsites that are visible to the world.
+The Advanced Pagemasters guide includes instructions for restricting browsing access to specific individuals and groups.
+If you need to have an entire subsite or sub-subsite password-protected, so that it will not be included in any public search engines, for example, but do want to have all of the pages be visible to all Ohio University users, then use the techniques documented as part of the Advanced Pagemasters guide.
+If you need to restrict access to part of a sub-subite, e.g., to restrict access to a particular page, please contact OIT by E-mail to email@example.com for instructions.

 New pages and changes to page elements are not visible to anyone except the page author until they are approved.
 That approval process can be a single step taken by the page author ("submit for publication"), or it can involve an entire workflow sequence of approvals initiated by the page author.
-Earlier versions of CommonSpot suffered from a misfeature in this workflow approval process that created a risk of losing page content irretrievably.
-That has been fixed now.

 If you have an immediate requirement to have someone else approve your work before it is visible to the public, please contact OIT (by E-mail to firstname.lastname@example.org, or by phone to 593-1222).